|She sucked and sucked and sucked the more|

-If temperatures en route or at destination are projected to be below 32 degrees or above 80 degrees F, your plant order may be placed on hold to avoid damage.
+If temperatures en route or at destination are projected to be above 80 degrees F, your plant order may be placed on hold to avoid damage.
+RIGHT NOW IT IS TOO HOT IN MANY PARTS OF THE COUNTRY TO SAFELY SHIP PLANTS.
 We ship non-plant items every day.
 Please email us if you have questions about delivery times.
 We will contact you if weather precludes safe shipping of tender plants.
 You can also look at weather forecasts for points between our growing grounds in northern California and your location to see if the weather will be appropriate to ship safely.

 Many of our plants are not suitable for year-round growing outdoors in Zones 3-8.
 Please check your USDA Zone prior to placing an order so you can make the appropriate selection.